usnistgov/SFA/README.md

 Some features are not available in the user-built version including: tooltips, unzipping compressed STEP files, automated PMI checking for the [NIST CAD models](<https://www.nist.gov/el/systems-integration-division-73400/mbe-pmi-validation-and-conformance-testing>), and inserting images of the NIST test cases in the spreadsheets.
 Some of the features are restored if the NIST-built version is run first.

-## Alternate build methods

-The STEP File Analyzer can also be built with the commercial toolkit [Tcl Dev Kit](<http://www.activestate.com/tcl-dev-kit>) or by using Tcl Starkits.
-The NIST version is built with Tcl Dev Kit.

 ## Suggested improvements

 Replace the Tcl package [tcom](http://wiki.tcl.tk/1821) (COM) with the COM features in [twapi](http://twapi.magicsplat.com/).